 Chaur-Dong Hsu, MD, MPH

-Dr. Hsu is board certified in general obstetrics and gynecology and Maternal-Fetal Medicine subspecialty by the American Board of Obstetrics and Gynecology.
+Dr. Hsu is board certified in general obstetrics and gynecology and the Maternal-Fetal Medicine subspecialty by the American Board of Obstetrics and Gynecology.

 Degrees

-- M.D.
-Kaohsiung Medical University, Taiwan, 1982
+- MD: Kaohsiung Medical University, Taiwan, 1982

-- MPH Johns Hopkins University School of Public Health, 1991
+- MPH: Johns Hopkins University School of Public Health, 1991